The Sound of Music is alive once more

 And that’s why, after I observed the gap, and felt that rush, I added what seemed to be missing–Diana aglow, reminding us that she was there, a mother standing with her family, sharing in their joy, rejoicing in their love.
 She reminds us that the real life business of taking a wedding picture could easily be a reflection on the reality of the eternal nature of Love.
 That those who have come before, those who are here, and those who have yet to come are all one along this brilliant continuum called Love.

-PerhapsΒ Alexi Lubomirski,Β as he composed this portrait, instinctively heeded the invitation to make space, to allow a visual void to just be.
+Perhaps Alexi Lubomirski, as he composed this portrait, instinctively heeded the invitation to make space, to allow a visual void to just be.

-Either way, I love that gap, and would love to turnΒ Royal Family Portrait With Ancestor (aka Diana Aglow) into a painting.
+Either way, I love that gap, and would love to turn Royal Family Portrait With Ancestor (aka Diana Aglow) into a painting.
 Perhaps, someday, I will…

 And, perhaps, if one looks closer at the gap just in front of the Queen’s feet, one might see Harry and Meghan’s first child, aglow as well, beaming happily at the camera.